Billy Lucas

-William Henry Lucas (15 January 1918 – 1998) was a Welsh international football player in the late 1940s and 1950s.
+William Henry Lucas (15 January 1918 – 1998) was a Welsh international footballer in the late 1940s and 1950s.
 During his career, Lucas made over 400 appearances in The Football League during spells with Swindon Town, Swansea Town and Newport County and attained seven caps for Wales as well as eight wartime caps.
 After his retirement from playing, he went on to manage two of his former clubs, Newport County and Swansea Town.

 Playing career

 Club

 A wing half, he began his career with Wolverhampton Wanderers but left the club without making an appearance.
 Lucas instead joined Swindon Town where he established himself in the first team.
 His spell with the club was interrupted by the outbreak of World War II and, after just over one season with club following the return of The Football League in 1946, Swansea Town manager Billy McCandless paid a then club record fee of £11,000 to bring him to Vetch Field.
 In his first season, he captained the side to the Division Three South title and in following years also won two Welsh Cup's.
 In December 1953 he joined Newport County as player-manager and made 93 appearances for Newport scoring 6 goals.

 During the war he was a guest-player for Lovell's Athletic, the works team for Lovell's sweet factory in Newport, Monmouthshire, Wales.